Algebraic characterizations of homeomorphisms between algebraic varieties

-It is within this framework that we prove Theorem \ref{thmB} in section \ref{sect-R}.
+The study of seminormalization over non algebraically closed fields presents some difficulty, and the last three authors managed to define a sort of seminormalization for algebraic varieties over the field of real numbers \cite{FMQ}.
+This notion has to do with the central points of a real algebraic variety, that is the Euclidean closure of the set of regular points.
+This approach would not have been possible without the recent study of continuous rational functions in real algebraic geometry, as initiated by Kucharz \cite{Ku}, Koll\'ar and Nowak \cite{KN}, and further developed in \cite{FHMM} as regulous functions.
+These regulous functions happens to be related to seminormality for complex algebraic varieties too as studied by the first author \cite{Be}.
+It is this approach of seminormality via continuous functions with respect to the $R$-topology we develop at the end of section \ref{sect-CR}.
 In particular, we provide a full study of the relation between seminormality and the $R$-topology completely parallel to the complex case in \cite{Be}.
-We introduce additionally the continuous rational functions over $k$ in section \ref{sect-CR}.
-A remarkable fact is that the continuity of a rational function defined on an algebraic variety $X$ over $k$ does not depend on the choice of the real closed field $R$, since these functions coincide with the regular functions on the seminormalization of $X$, cf. Theorem \ref{caractK0}.
+We introduce the continuous rational functions over $k$ in section \ref{sect-CR}.
+A remarkable fact is that the continuity of a rational function defined on an algebraic variety $X$ over $k$ does not depend on the choice of the real closed field $R$.
+Even more, these continuous rational functions coincide with the regular functions on the seminormalization of $X$, cf. Theorem \ref{caractK0}.
 As a consequence, fixing a real closed field $R\subset k$ brings all the flexibility of semialgebraic geometry over $R$ to algebraic geometry over $k$, without loosing in generality.
+We prove notably that the seminormalization determines a variety up to biregulous equivalence.
+As a consequence, we obtain the following result, which goes in the direction of the problems considered by Koll\'ar in \cite{Ko} (or \cite{KMOS,Ce}).

+\begin{thmx} Let $X$ and $Y$ be seminormal algebraic varieties over an algebraically closed field $k$ of characteristic zero.
+If $X(k)$ and $Y(k)$ are biregulously equivalent, then $X$ and $Y$ are isomorphic. \end{thmx}

 5mm